UCLA-VAST/Odyssey/README.md

 + Suhail Basalama, Jie Wang, Jason Cong.
 [A Comprehensive Automated Exploration Framework for Systolic Array Designs].
 In DAC, 2023.

 ## About
-This repo contains the source code of Odyssey, an automated framework incorporating a hypbrid genetic-mathematical programming search method, a padding-based search algorithm, and other randomized search methods.
+This repo contains the source code of Odyssey, an automated framework incorporating a hyprid genetic-mathematical programming search method, a padding-based search algorithm, and other randomized search methods.
 It can be used to explore the huge design space of systolic arrays.
 The framework is tested using the open-source [AutoSA framework](https://github.com/UCLA-VAST/AutoSA), but the methodology of our paper is applicable for other systolic array designs.

 ## Content